 3. Share or Create Valuable Content

-You need to do more than make your blog a helpful resource.
-You want your students to get some kind of value from following the blog.
+It would be best if you did more than making your blog a helpful resource.
+You want your students to get some value from following the blog.
 This can be achieved by creating or sharing valuable content on the classroom blog.
 For example, if there is a particular math topic that students are having trouble with, you can post supplemental content to help them outside the classroom.
-This is especially helpful when teachers are not given enough time to go in-depth to a topic in a course material.
-You can also integrate content from YouTube in your blog and share additional resource to support their learning.
+This is especially helpful when teachers are not given enough time to go in-depth to a topic in the course material.
+You can also integrate content from YouTube into your blog and share an additional resources to support their learning.

 4. Use Social Media and Blog Commenting to Be Accessible

 Feedback is important if you want to improve your teaching curriculum, teaching skills and support student success.
-An easy way to collect feedback is to open up your blog posts for commenting.
+An easy way to collect feedback is to open up your blog posts for comments.
 This allows students to provide valuable feedback that can improve your blog and curriculum.
-For example, students can ask for clarity on your posts, request additional resources and seek general advice.
+For example, students can ask for clarity on their posts, request additional resources, and seek general advice.
 It’s also a time saving to reach many students.

 Social media can also serve as an important channel for interacting with students, especially since they’re already using social media.
-Just make sure that you set up a separate social media account for this kind of interaction for privacy reasons.
+Just make sure you set up a separate social media account for this kind of interaction for privacy reasons.
 You may be wondering why you should use social media over email.
-The answer is that social media is instant, anonymous and relevant.
-Many students will feel more comfortable reaching out through social media or through the blog comments than through personal emails.
+The answer is that social media is instant, anonymous, and relevant.
+Many students will feel more comfortable reaching out through social media or blog comments than personal emails.